-The objective of this work package is to explore the use of new, predominantly mobile, technologies in supporting the development of ‘greater market reach’ for SMEs in the slow adventure sector – in particular, how to effectively communicate with those consumer typologies identified in the data gathering work package, how to portray the essence of slow adventure to the customer, and how to connect with customers using mobile and web-based technologies.
+The objective of this work package was to explore the use of new, predominantly mobile, technologies in supporting the development of ‘greater market reach’ for SMEs in the slow adventure sector – in particular, how to effectively communicate with those consumer typologies identified in the data gathering work package, how to portray the essence of slow adventure to the customer, and how to connect with customers using mobile and web-based technologies.

-Key tasks will involve:
+Key tasks involved:

 - Liaising with appropriate international tourism technology ‘think tanks’, projects and initiatives.

 - A desktop review of new and forthcoming technology that pertains to slow adventure promotion.

 - Telephone discussions with key businesses and other relevant organisations as required to gain further insight into the use of new technologies.

 - A written report which details greater and better use of new technologies in supporting the development of the sector.

 Two-eyed Seeing: Integrating Indigenous and Western Perspectives (Led by Wild Norway/HiNT, Norway)